sahasradoddi/ML_repo/Day_15_Working_with_CSV/README.md

 The goal of this project is to build a strong foundation in handling structured data using Python, which is essential for data analysis and machine learning tasks.

-📁 Datasets Used
+#📁 Datasets Used
-zomato.csv – Restaurant data including ratings, locations, and cuisines movie_titles_metadata.tsv – Movie-related metadata dataset ⚙️ Technologies Used
+zomato.csv – Restaurant data including ratings, locations, and cuisines movie_titles_metadata.tsv – Movie-related metadata dataset
+#⚙️ Technologies Used
 Python 🐍
 Jupyter Notebook 📓
 Libraries:
 pandas
-numpy (if used)
-csv module (if used)
+csv module
-🔍 Key Concepts Covered
+#🔍 Key Concepts Covered
 Reading CSV and TSV files
 Understanding delimiters
 Data cleaning and preprocessing
 Handling missing values
 Filtering and sorting data
 Basic data analysis using pandas

-🧠 What I Learned
+#🧠 What I Learned
 How to load and explore datasets using pandas.read_csv() Difference between CSV and TSV formats
 How to handle large datasets efficiently